kottenator/unity-grooveshark-webapp/README.md

 ![image](http://i.imgur.com/uNVvMdP.png)

 Sound menu integration and Launcher context actions are related to current player state.
 **It will work only after you will start playback on Grooveshark website**, sorry for inconvenience.

-Probably I need to implement "Play your station" context menu, when you just opened Grooveshark.
+Probably I need to implement "Play your station" context menu, when you just opened Grooveshark (but it's not in official API).

 Install
 -------